 Doors at 6:00 p.m.

 Proposals at 7 / Dinner around 8 / Winner announced by 9

 SOUP is a potluck dinner!
 Email firstname.lastname@example.org to sign up to bring a soup or salad!

 Thinking about submitting/resubmitting to SOUP?
 Attend our new SOUP Proposal Workshops!
 Get help from SOUP experts on detailing your project, writing the proposal and making your 4-minute SOUP pitch.
 Get more details or register here.

 Love SOUP?
 Get some SOUP swag!

-Why does this project matter to Detroit youth and the community?
+Why does this project matter to the Detroit Community?